sebogado/talentpipe-frontend/README.md

 For further instructions on how to develop with JHipster, have a look at [Using JHipster in development][].

+### Using angular-cli

+You can also use [Angular CLI][] to generate some custom client code.

+For example, the following command:

+    ng generate component my-component

+will generate few files:

+    create src/main/webapp/app/my-component/my-component.component.html
+    create src/main/webapp/app/my-component/my-component.component.ts
+    update src/main/webapp/app/app.module.ts

 ## Building for production

-To optimize the talentPipeFrontend application for production, run:
+To optimize the talentpipeFrontend application for production, run:

 To ensure everything worked, run: